adabutch/account_tracker/README.md

 pip install -r backend/requirements.txt
 ```

+## Configuration
+You will need to create your own ini conf file.
+The path to this file must be declared as the OS environment variable: "ACCOUNT_TRACKER_CONF".

 ## Migrations

 After making changes to the models, generate new database migrations and then apply them: